08.27.21

 Charity in Islam

 In Arabic, charity means purity.
-Islam makes the practice of charity compulsory because it recognises the right of the poor in the wealth that God has bestowed upon the rich, and the practise of charity in Islam is not an act beneficence carried by on the individual level but a compulsory tax collected to be spent on the poor.
+Islam makes the practice of charity compulsory because it recognises the right of the poor in the wealth that God has bestowed upon the rich, and the practice of charity in Islam is not an act of benevolence carried by on the individual level but a compulsory tax collected to be spent on the poor.

 Islam encourages charitable actions on a daily basis through a myriad of practices, ranging from very easy and simple to grand and socially transformational, such as speaking out against injustice.
 Furthermore, charity is codified in the Islamic calendar during various days, nights, weeks, and even months.

-The principle of charitable giving is also central to early childhood education where the believer is obligated to instruct their child to generosity and charity.
+The principle of charitable giving is also central to early childhood education, where the believer is obligated to instruct their child in generosity and charity.
 In Islam, from birth throughout a person’s lifespan, charitable giving fashions a person’s daily, nightly, and monthly routine.
-Even the body itself is included in the expectation of charitable giving for the Islamic faith and tradition encourages a person to engage all their bodily limbs in charitable acts.
+Even the body itself is included in the expectation of charitable giving, for the Islamic faith and tradition encourage a person to engage all their bodily limbs in charitable acts.

 While this paper is limited in its exploration of Islamic philanthropy as a social institution, here is an article that is a fascinating read on the subject.